pts/pts-quote/README.txt

   early without finishing.
 * Quotes must not be empty (i.e. CRLF + CRLF must not be followed by CRLF).
 * Each quote must fit to 4095 bytes (including the trailing CRLF + CRLF).
+* The file quote.txt must be at most 55 MiB in size in versions <=2.62.
-* The file quote.txt must contain at least 1 and at most 24160 quotes.
+* The file quote.txt must contain at least 1 and at most 24160 quotes in versions <2.60.
+* The file quote.txt must contain at least 1 and at most 65535 quotes in version 2.62.

 About the index file quote.idx: